Comcast/Porrtal/libs/porrtal/README.md

 ## r-keycloak-app: Sample React Application for Keycloak

-Keycloak provides open source identity and access management, so that you can add authentication to applications and secure services with minimum effort.
+Keycloak provides self-hosted open source identity and access management, so that you can add authentication to applications and secure services with minimum effort.

 Keycloak provides user federation, strong authentication, user management, fine-grained authorization, and more.